Bitcoin vs Altcoins: How are they different?

 The popularity of Bitcoin and altcoins last year has gotten many people interested in digital currencies.
+But How to determine the best choice for you?
 We have seen the rise of cryptocurrencies other than Bitcoin, with newer tokens offering more and more features.

 According to Arcane Research,

 “Bitcoin’s performance has been dwarfed by the incredible altcoin growth this year.
-2021 has felt like a continuous altseason, only taking a breather during the summer months.
-This altseason has seen several short-lasting bull runs in various parts of the markets as traders have rotated through the narratives.”
+2021 has felt like a continuous all-season, only taking a breather during the summer months.
+This all-season has seen several short-lasting bull runs in various parts of the markets as traders have rotated through the narratives.”

 The research firm has further said that while Bitcoin has beaten the stock market by a landslide, we are also seeing other cryptocurrencies overtaking it or, at least, coming very close to something like that.

-With such a big buzz, it is important that we have a look at what altcoins are, how they differ from Bitcoin, and how good of an investment they are.
+With such a big buzz, we must have a look at what altcoins are, how they differ from Bitcoin, and how good of an investment they are.

 Table of Contents